mrisher/smtp-sts/mta-sts.md

 a period of five minutes or longer per version ID, to avoid overwhelming resource-constrained recipients with cascading failures.

+Senders MAY impose a timeout on the HTTPS GET to avoid long delays imposed by attempted policy updates.
+A suggested timeout is one minute; policy hosts SHOULD respond to requests with a complete policy body within that timeout.

 ## Policy Selection for Smart Hosts

 When sending mail via a "smart host"--an intermediate SMTP relay rather than the